snl-dakota/dakota-examples/official/hdf5/centered_parameter_study/readme.md

 # Description

 Dakota was used to perform a centered parameter study of the cantilever problem.
 In a centered parameter study, Dakota steps each variable one at a time while holding the others fixed at their initial values.
 The results of each step (variable values and responses) were written to Dakota's HDF5-format results file.
-The Jupyter Notebook included with the exmaple demonstrates how to use the Python `h5py` package to access the results and the `matplotlib` package to then plot them.
+The Jupyter Notebook included with the example demonstrates how to use the Python `h5py` package to access the results and the `matplotlib` package to then plot them.

 # Dakota Keywords